 The chemistry degree is more research-heavy, including courses such as:

 All of these will require more lab work than reading or writing.
 However, lab reports can be extensively detailed.
 Students will be expected to supplement their hands-on learning with informational textbooks assigned by their professors.

 Exams will consist mostly of multiple-choice and short-answer questions, as opposed to essay questions that require extensive amounts of writing.
 However, this does not mean the degree will lack challenges.
 The chemistry degree is known for its complex curriculum that is created to prepare students for successful careers in:

 If you’re considering a degree in chemistry, you should be prepared to develop strong problem-solving skills.
 You also need a deep knowledge in your chosen specialization of chemistry.

 3. Computer Science

-The majority of assignments require active learning and application, with writing assignments being few and far between.
-The most reading one will do as a computer science major will be in courses that are more dedicated to theory than practice, but those are in the minority, compared to the more practical courses.
+The majority of assignments require active learning and application.
+Writing assignments are few and far between.
+The most reading you will do as a computer science major will be in courses that are more dedicated to theory than practice.
+These are in the minority, compared to the more practical courses.

 4. Criminal Justice

 According to U.S. News & World Report, “a criminal justice major gives students an understanding of the three main elements of the justice systems: the courts, policing and corrections.”